 Forest therapy (sometimes called forest bathing) is time set aside intentionally to be with nature in a reciprocal relationship.
 This is an opportunity to slow down and take in nature with all of your senses which brings us into the present moment.
 When we interact intentionally and in a reciprocal relationship that means we receive what nature has to offer us and we offer back our presence as well.
-Forest Therapy is facilitated by a guide who offers simple and playful invitations to be present and interact with nature.
+Forest Therapy is facilitated by a guide who offers simple and open invitations to be present and interact with nature.
 Invitations are optional suggestions that are meant to be implemented in whatever way feels right to you.
 Nature and Forest Therapy is giving yourself the gift of time to notice, wander, and discover the experience of connecting with nature.
 Benefits of slowing down in nature include a wide range of physical, emotional, and mental health benefits.

 "Forest Therapy is a research-based framework for supporting healing and wellness through immersion in forests and other natural environments.
 Forest Therapy is inspired by the Japanese practice of Shinrin-Yoku, which translates to “forest bathing.”
 Studies have demonstrated a wide array of health benefits, especially in the cardiovascular and immune systems, and for stabilizing and improving mood and cognition.
 We build on those benefits and look beyond, to what happens when people remember that we are a part of nature, not separate from it, and are related to all other beings in fundamental ways." https://www.natureandforesttherapy.earth/about/the-practice-of-forest-therapy